nie-ine/e-editiones/semantic-web-technology-advantages.markdown

 *
 {:toc}

-The advantages of implementing SWT or 'RDF-izing data' (as *pars pro toto*) are multifold.
+The advantages of implementing SWT with formal semantics are multifold.
-## Independent from natural language through its formalization
+## Independence from natural language
-Having a formal lingua franca, the aforementioned unifying standard language of logic, the **meaning of concepts becomes natural language independent**.
+Translating data models and data into a formal lingua franca, i.e. the unifying standard language of logic mentioned in the introduction, the **meaning of concepts becomes natural language independent**.
 Of course this also implies that in the modeling process of the concepts there needs to be a minimal international concensus between domain specialists speaking different languages.
-Unifying formal semantics directly leads to **semantic interoperability** and also makes cross-project **data comparison** possible.
+Unifying formal semantics directly leads to **semantic interoperability** and also makes **data** from different sources **comparable**.
 ## Conceptual enrichment by merging natural languages
 Since there are natural language specific concepts only existing in 1 language or languages of the same group, a formal vocabulary means a conceptual enrichment compaired to a domain specialist's natural language.
 At the end different domain specialists will mutually benefit from each other using formal vocabularies based on different natural languages.
 Similarly there will be a conceptual enrichment **between different domains of discours** in the same natural language, e.g. between different scientific domains, or a scientific and industrial domain, and even between different groups within the same domain.